 - Shareholders/ Stakeholders – For those involved in the business, such as shareholders and stakeholders, accurate financial data is critical for making certain business decisions.

 Limitations of Business Entity Concept

-Although the concept is helpful in many situations, it also has its limitations.
+Although the concept is helpful in many situations, it also has limitations.
 These include:

 - Detailed Record Keeping – One of the limitations is the necessity to keep accurate data for accounting purposes.
-To maintain correct records, business owners must keep personal and business information separate.
-This can be especially challenging when trying to manage more than one business’s records.
+Business owners must keep personal and business information separate to maintain correct records.
+It can be especially challenging when managing more than one business’s records.

 - Limited Liability CompaniesLimited Liability CompaniesLimited liability refers to that legal structure where the owners' or investors' personal assets are not at stake.
 Their accountability for business loss or debt doesn't exceed their capital investment in the company.
 It is applicable in partnership firms and limited liability companies.